Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_intro.md

 **How would you link components of a project together?**

 Using connectors, the special glue.
-Some modern day examples include bluetooth, usb, electrode gel, python libraries, node-red toolbox, and so many more.
+Some modern day examples include bluetooth, usb, wires, electrode gel, python libraries, and so many more.

 When researching connectors, two key questions to Google: